rnovec/brokerage-api/README.md

 # Directory Structure

-The following is an overview of the directory structure.
-It should be noted that since this uses tenant settings, the directory structure differs from traditional Django in certain aspects.
+The following is an overview of the directory structures.

 Deployment and build related files can be found in the `etc` folder.